 I had already done a Godot tutorial or two before starting the course, but I decided to go over the basics.
 Turns out I learned a lot even from the two first projects, which are very beginner friendly.

 - Discovering Godot: Make Video Games in Python-like GDScript.
 Not only do they have the best URL on Udemy for a Godot course, they also have a ton of very favorable opinions (and 15,496 students with 4.6 stars) and probably more experience in the courses business than even GDQuest.

-Gamedev.tv creators have courses on many game development related subject and hundred of thousands students enrolled on them ("over 637,196 game developers worldwide!")
+Gamedev.tv creators have courses on many game development related subjects and hundred of thousands of students enrolled in them ("over 637,196 game developers worldwide!")

 - Desarrollo de videojuegos con Godot Engine: Kings and Pigs.
 This one is a personal pick, just because I love what he's been doing with Godot tutorials lately.
 César León is a Youtuber and owner of indielibre.com.
 A small, Godot focused website.

 The course (obviously) is in Spanish, and it uses the Kings and Pigs asset pack made by pixelfrog.
 Spanish is my mother tongue and pixelfrog's work is awesome, so extra points for that.